-Goals and Strategies Timeline (Years) Approx. Primary 0-5 6-10 11-20 Cost Mechanism(s) Transportation Goal T1.
-Plan for safe and efficient transportation infrastructure Performance Measures: - Number of crashes per capita - Fiscal analysis of revenue generated by new lane miles compared to the cost of ion and m naintenan се Strategy T1a.
+Cools and Stratagies Time Timeline (Years) Primary Goals and Strategies 0-5 6-10 11-20 Approx. Cost Mechanism(s) Transportation Goal T1.
+Plan for safe and efficient transportation infrastructur Performance Measures: - Number of crashes per capita - Fiscal analysis of revenue generated by new lane miles compared to the cost tion and r naintenar nce Strategy T1a.
 Continue to implement the Thoroughfare Plan and evaluate as needed over time.
-Update the Thoroughfare Plan to reflect roadways constructed since its creation; Consider upgrading a segment of Eubanks Road; and Consider downgrading and/or traffic calming measures for portions of Troy Road. • • • \$\$-\$\$\$ Thoroughfare Plan update; Capital improvement Strategy T1b.
-Implement policies, rules, and regulations regarding access management.
-Require cross-access easements in future development to enable motorists to travel between adjacent parking lots without returning to the thoroughfare. • \$-\$\$ Development Code update Strategy T1c.
+Continue to regularly review and update the Thoroughfare Plan; Update the Thoroughfare Plan to reflect roadways constructed since its creation; Consider upgrading a segment of Eubanks Road; and Consider downgrading and/or traffic calming measures for portions of Troy Road. • • • \$\$-\$\$\$ Thoroughfare Plan update; Capital improvement Strategy T1b.
+Implement policies, rules, and regulations regarding access management. • Require cross-access easements in future development to enable motorists to travel between adjacent parking lots without returning to the thoroughfare. • \$-\$\$ Development Code update Strategy T1c.
 Continually identify and prioritize intersections with high crash rates that could benefit from safety improvements.
-Monitor crash and citation data to identify hazardous areas, specifically those with pedestrian or bicyclist involvement; and Consider mitigation measures to improve safety of identified intersections. • • • \$-\$\$\$ City Staff action; Capital improvement Strategy T1d.
-Prioritize street maintenance in capital improvements planning and promote awareness of maintenance efforts.
-Continue to invest in street maintenance; Increase transparency in planned and completed improvements/repairs; and Maximize City-maintained lane miles and pavement width to ensure that road construction is a fiscally sustainable investment. • • • \$\$\$ Capital improvement; City policy Strategy T1e.
-Identify roadways in the City that do not presently have curbs, gutters, or other desired street elements.
-Conduct an inventory of the existing curb, gutter, and sidewalk improvements to identify areas that lack these elements; and Plan for installation of improvements in areas where appropriate. • \$\$\$ City study; Capital improvement
+Monitor crash and citation data to identify hazardous areas, specifically those with pedestrian or bicyclist involvement; and Consider mitigation measures to improve safety of identified intersections. • • • \$-\$\$\$ City Staff action Capital improvement Strategy T1d.
+Prioritize street maintenance in capital improvements planning and promote awareness of maintenance efforts. • Continue to invest in street maintenance; • Increase transparency in planned and completed improvements/repairs; and • Maximize City-maintained lane miles and pavement width to ensure that road construction is a fiscally sustainable investment. • • • \$\$\$ Capital improvement; City policy Strategy T1e.
+Identify roadways in the City that do not presently have curbs, gutters, or other desired street elements. • Conduct an inventory of the existing curb, gutter, and sidewalk improvements to identify areas that lack these elements; and • Plan for installation of improvements in areas where appropriate. • \$\$\$ City study; Capital improvement